KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_ComponentsManagerUi.jpg     |
 +---------------------------------------------------------------------+

-The *Components Manager Ui* component allows **sIBL_GUI** addons and user components activation / deactivation (Factory and Core components are required and not deactivable).
-Selected components details are displayed in the bottom *Components Informations* widget.
+The *Components Manager Ui* Component allows **sIBL_GUI** addons and user Components activation / deactivation (Factory and Core Components are required and not deactivable).
+Selected Components details are displayed in the bottom *Components Informations* widget.

 Interactions: